We aim to answer all your questions below. Still unsure of something? Contact us and we’ll do our best to send a quick response.

 Training sessions for advanced fencers are usually composed of the following elements:

 - Warm-up and stretches

 - Cool-down routine

-The beginner’s course takes place alongside the regular training.
+The beginner’s course takes place alongside the regular training at teh begining of each semester.
 It lasts 7 or 8 sessions and covers everything you need to start your fencing career.
 Equipment, rules, technique, stance, etiquette, our coaches will show you the ropes and you’ll be part of the advanced group in no time.

 As mentioned above, the training and equipment is covered by the club membership.

 Competitions are a held on a weekly basis all over the Netherlands and neighboring countries.
 While competitions can vary in difficulty, each and every one is the ultimate test of the fencing skills you have acquired.
 Competitions are also the fastest way to improve, and a great way to get to know other fencers from outside Maastricht.

 There are 2 types of competition, individual or team oriented.
 The general idea in competitions is that you fence several other fencers and compete with them to take home a medal.

 Each year MAS Incontro hosts its own competition, the Maastricht Intercity.
 It’s a fun competition that fencers of all levels should enjoy.